 The Department of Women's and Gender Studies at Saint Louis University is open to people of all genders and offers engaging courses that help students develop a critical perspective of the world.
 Our undergraduate and graduate curricula raise vital questions about power, resistance, and social transformation, and teach students how to engage in the world as responsible citizens.

-Women's and gender studies is the study of human experience that places gender at the center of analysis.
-It is an interdisciplinary field that draws from knowledge and expertise in the humanities, social sciences, and natural sciences.
+Women’s and Gender Studies is the study of the human experience that places women and gender at the center of the analysis.
+It is an interdisciplinary field that draws from knowledge and expertise in the humanities, social sciences and natural sciences.
 It examines how gender inequality is built into social institutions and practices, envisions more egalitarian alternatives, and studies strategies of social change.

 Degrees in Women's and Gender Studies